JohnRodriguezM/hackathon/telephony/twilio-call-transfer-ts/README.md

-# Twilio Call Transfer with Ultravox
+# Twilio Call Transfer with Domu

-This TypeScript application demonstrates how to make AI-powered outbound phone calls using Ultravox with Twilio, including advanced call transfer capabilities with whisper functionality.
+This TypeScript application demonstrates how to make AI-powered outbound phone calls using Domu with Twilio, including advanced call transfer capabilities with whisper functionality.

 ## Features